-• How well the application addresses the availability of human subjects for the clinical trial and the prospect of their participation.
+- How well the application addresses the availability of human subjects for the clinical trial and the prospect of their participation. - Whether the application has demonstrated access to the proposed human subject population. - The degree to which the recruitment, informed consent, screening, and retention processes for human subjects will meet the needs of the proposed clinical trial. - How well the application identifies possible delays (e.g., slow accrual, attrition) and presents adequate contingency plans to resolve them. - o To what extent the proposed clinical trial might affect the daily lives of the individual human subjects participating in the study (e.g., will human subjects still be able to take their regular medications while participating in the clinical trial?
+Are human subjects required to stay overnight in a hospital?). - o To what extent the proposed clinical trial is feasible as described.

-- Whether the application has demonstrated access to the proposed human subject population. - The degree to which the recruitment, informed consent, screening, and retention processes for human subjects will meet the needs of the proposed clinical trial. - How well the application identifies possible delays (e.g., slow accrual, attrition) and presents adequate contingency plans to resolve them. - To what extent the proposed clinical trial might affect the daily lives of the individual human subjects participating in the study (e.g., will human subjects still be able to take their regular medications while participating in the clinical trial?
-Are human subjects required to stay overnight in a hospital?).
+Statistical Plan

-• Statistical Plan
+- To what degree the statistical model and data analysis plan are suitable for the planned study. - How the statistical plan, including sample size projections and power analysis, is adequate for the study and all proposed correlative studies.

-- To what degree the statistical model and data analysis plan are suitable for the planned study. - How the statistical plan, including sample size projections and power analysis, is adequate for the study. - Whether the statistical plan compensates for the use of a subpopulation of a recruited sample population to ensure appropriate power can be achieved within the subpopulation study.
+Whether the statistical plan compensates for the use of a subpopulation of a recruited sample population to ensure appropriate power can be achieved within the subpopulation study.